mishatuesday/mishatuesday.github.io/_posts/2022-10-06-creating-a-jekyll-blog.markdown

 categories: jekyll update
 ---
 {% endhighlight %}
 For your title, the quotation marks are required.
 For the time, use the actual datetime in `YYYY-MM-DD HH:MM:SS -TMZN` format... the `-TMZN` is your time zone relative to GMT.
 Jekyll's first post should have yours already listed, so you can just copy that.
-I'm sure there's a tool that does this header automatically, but I'm telling you how I did it as a complete newcomeer to Jekyll and GitHub.
+I'm sure there's a tool that does this header automatically, but I'm telling you how I did it as a complete newcomer to Jekyll and GitHub.

 You'll need to learn how to format in Markdown.
-Here's the starter cheat sheet:
+Here's a starter cheat sheet:

-{% highlight markdown %}
+`# big header`
 # big header
+`## medium header`
 ## medium header
+`### small header`
 ### small header
+`**bold text**`
 **bold text**
+`*italic text*`
 *italic text*
--bullet
--list
--items
-{% endhighlight %}
+`- bullet`
+`- list`
+`- items`
+- bullet
+- list
+- items

-Adding links and images is trickier, but there are plenty of Markdown guides out there when you want to extend yourself.
+Adding links and images is a bit trickier, but there are plenty of Markdown guides out there when you want to extend yourself.

 **Testing**